JKBSunshine/PMR_APWorld/docs/setup_en.md

 or check out option C...

 ### Option C: Use the PMR website to get a setting string
 Want a GUI with buttons, sliders, descriptions, and cute styling?
+Grab the PMR Settings String.yaml file [here.](https://github.com/JKBSunshine/PMR_APWorld/blob/main/docs/PMR%20Settings%20String.yaml)
 Visit [the Paper Mario Randomizer site](https://pm64randomizer.com/) and select your settings.
 When you're ready, go to the top of the page and click the Export button.
 This will update the Settings String field with the settings you've selected.
 Copy that string and put it in your YAML as the value for `pmr_settings_string`.
 It'll look